Propagation

 Cuttings

 Dragon fruit plants grow best from cuttings.
-Look for thick, healthy, mature stems and let them cure in the shade for a week, to prevent rot.
-I like to chop at the node (points between two branches) if possible as this will be least likely to rot.
+Look for thick, healthy, mature stems and let them cure in the shade for a week to reduce the chance of rot.
+I like to chop at the node (points between two branches) if possible as this part of the plant is less prone to rotting.
 However, if this is not possible or I want to chop longer branches into multiple cuttings, I like to do a “flesh to stem cut” (see how) which effectively creates a node.
 Do this immediately and let cure for a week with your other cuttings.
-For beginners, it is helpful to take note of which way the branch was growing in relation to the base of the plant, imagining the flow of nutrients and water delivered to this branch, as cuttings will only root if planted in the same direction.
+For beginners, it is helpful to take note of which way the branch was growing in relation to the base of the plant, imagining the flow of nutrients and water delivered to this branch (not orientation alone), as cuttings will only root if planted in this direction.
 As a general rule, plant with the spikes facing upwards.
 Cuttings should be planted a maximum of a few centimetres deep in a mixture of compost and free draining soil, to minimise risk of rot.
-Some growers, especially in very wet areas, simply place the cuttings on top of the soil to root, to reduce the chances of rot.
+Some growers, especially in very wet areas, simply place the cuttings on top of the soil to root, further reducing the chance of rot.
 I like to establish my cuttings in small pots (see picture) before planting out.
 Water well, and don’t let the soil dry out completely before watering again.
-From here, train any new growth up a stake (I tie the new growth to a bamboo stick for support), and wait for the plant to be around half a metre high before planting into the final location.
+From here, train any new growth up a stake (I tie the new growth to a bamboo stick for support), and wait for the plant to be around a metre high before planting into its final location.
+While this is not essential, I find it gives the cuttings a head start, and less nutrients are wasted as the plant can already uptake them in its new location.

-I like to root dragon fruit cuttings in summer, as the roots form faster and there is less chance of rot.
-However, if for any reason (such as the loss of branches in a storm) you want to root cuttings in the winter, there a few things you can do.
-Consider applying root hormone and placing the cuttings in a bed of coconut coir or similar, and place these over a heat mat to stimulate growth.
-If you really want to get serious, purchase a grow light and do this all indoors, ready to plant out in Spring.
+I like to root dragon fruit cuttings in spring or summer if I can, as the roots form faster and there is less chance of rot with the reduced moisture.
+However, sometimes the need does come during winter (such as the loss of branches in a storm), in which case just use the same method if you live in a frost-free area, and wait a little longer.
+If you do get frost, there are a few things you can do to increase your chances of success.
+Consider applying rooting hormone to the soil end of the cuttings and placing them in a bed of coconut coir over a heat mat to stimulate growth.
+If you really want to get serious, purchase a grow light and do this all indoors (perhaps in a nifty little greenhouse), ready to plant out in spring.
+I've also seen people simply leave their cuttings in a bucket of water to develop roots, which might be worth a try in any season, or if you have cuttings you don't know what to do with.

 Seedlings